Psykotikism/Mutant_Tanks/README.md

 			// Maximum: 9999999999.0 (Farthest)
 			"Bomb Range"					"150.0"

+			// The Super Tank has 1 out of this many chances to trigger the range ability.
+			// Minimum: 1 (Greatest chance)
+			// Maximum: 9999999999 (Less chance)
+			"Bomb Range Chance"				"16"

 			// The Super Tank's rock creates an explosion when it breaks.
 			// 0: OFF
 			// 1: ON